joonaspaakko/Photoshop-Move-Layers-Script/README.md

 1. Select your input layer(s) → _Run the script for the first time
 2. Select your destination layer → _Run the script for the second time

+> Warning: Don't do anything, except select the target layer between step 1 and 2.

 ## Align to selection after move

 If you make a selection with the marquee tool before step 1, the layers are centered to that selection after the move.
-This feature can be turned off by setting a variable called `useAlignToSelection` to `false`.
-Align to selection writes an extra history step.
+There shouldn't be a need to turn this behavior off in normal use, but do that by setting a variable called `useAlignToSelection` to `false`.

 ## Selecting layers in the document instead of the layers panel...